-At the start of 2017, a new match was announced, featuring polished and improved poker playing super-bot Libratus.
-Based on what we’ve seen in the past, it seemed like this would be another event which promises a lot but fails to deliver in the end.
+At the start of 2017, a new match was announced, featuring polished and improved poker-playing super-bot Libratus.
+Based on what we’ve seen in the past, it seemed like this would be another event that promises a lot but fails to deliver in the end.
 After all, how much better could Libratus be in comparison to its older brother?

 Libratus Crushes Human Poker Players

 Libratus claimed a decisive victory over its four human opponents, beating them across the span of 120,000 individual hands.
 The blinds were set at 50/100 for the entire 20-day match, which is a standard blind level at online poker sites like BetOnline.
 The AI ended up more than 1.7 million units ahead.
 In poker terms, it was winning 14.7 big blinds per 100 hands, which is a huge win rate, especially given the fact it was playing against a very tough competition.

 Going into the match, four human players (Jason Les, Dong Kim, Jimmy Chou, and Daniel McAulay expected it to be a relatively easy game.
 They were basing their belief on the 2015 Brains vs. AI match, where Claudico really didn’t represent a serious threat.
 It tried to adjust, but for the most part, it failed miserably.

 During the day, it would play the game, and during the night it analyzed the hands, looking for ways to improve.
 The four would quickly find out that finding ways to exploit the AI wasn’t going to work; they would find a weakness one day, but the next day, that weakness was gone.
 At the same time, the computer was adjusting to their playing styles, putting them in a position where they were the ones exploited and not the other way around.

 AI doesn’t need to “think” to solve poker